The Project

 Location

 The solar park is located within the administrative boundary of Wiltshire.
-It is proposed as being built across five sites comprising approximately 900 hectares (2,224 acres) located to the north of the M4, southwest of Malmesbury.
+It is proposed as being built across five land parcels comprising approximately 878 hectares (2,169 acres) located to the north of the M4, southwest of Malmesbury.

-The six sites making up the solar park can be identified as follows:
+The sites making up the solar park can be identified as follows:

-The Project location map denotes the extent of the land required for the construction, operation, maintenance and decommissioning of the solar park, as well as the broad route corridors in which an underground cable between the solar park and Melksham substation could be routed.
+The Project location map shows the extent of the land required for the construction, operation, maintenance and decommissioning of the Solar PV Sites and the connection into the national grid at Melksham Substation.

 Scroll down to use the interactive map where you can search for a location and see how it relates to the site.